When Stores Don’t Want To Pay Upfront

 You know the buyer is risk-averse, so offer things that reduce her risk.
 No minimum order, for example.
 If you make it so a retailer doesn’t have to spend a set amount to get your stuff on her shelves, she’s going to be seriously into that.
 A low, or no, minimum order substantially lowers her risk.
 She can dip her toe in the water and see how your work sells before making a big commitment.

 There are lots more incentives you can add on top, but for a wary retailer, your minimum order can be a seriously big carrot.

 2. Offer sale or return, but on your terms.

 I think sale or return works best when the artist takes charge.
 You’re the one with the lovely thing to sell, so you call the shots.
 So you’d say something like:

 “I’d be happy to offer sale or return, but for a limited period of X weeks.
 After that, we’ll either cheerfully part company or switch to wholesale-only.
 If that sounds good, here’s my sale or return agreement for you to check over and sign.”

 This way, the retailer still gets to do some cautious toe-dipping, but in a way that’s tightly controlled by you.
-We talk about sale or return agreements in chapter three of What Retailers Want.

 Are you thinking “But what do I do if I’ve already got sale or return stockists and I want to switch to wholesale-only?”
 I’ve got you covered too.